MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 Shadow is one way a user perceives elevation.
 Light above an elevated object creates a shadow on the surface below.
 The higher the object, the larger and softer the shadow becomes.
 Elevated objects in your UI don’t need to have shadows, but they help create the appearance of elevation.

-In UWP apps, shadows should be used in a purposeful rather than aesthetic manner.
+In Windows apps, shadows should be used in a purposeful rather than aesthetic manner.
 Using too many shadows will decrease or eliminate the ability of the shadow to focus the user.

 If you use standard controls, ThemeShadow shadows will be incorporated automatically into your UI.
 However, you can manually include shadows in your UI by using either the ThemeShadow or the DropShadow APIs.